mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 ## 4.2 Deep Learning-based Foundation Model Construction
 ### Overview

 This project focuses on pretraining foundation models that can easily adapt to downstream tasks for fMRI analysis.
+The feature encoders of these models are pretrained on 3,806 unlabeled fMRI scans from public cohorts in a self-supervised learning manner.
 In each directory, the `Pretrain_XXX.py` and `Finetune_XXX.py` scripts are the main functions for pretraining and fine-tuning a specific encoder, respectively.

 ### Pretrained Encoders